-Second, with astrophotography, smaller telescopes are actually preferable because they are lighter.
+Second, with astrophotography, smaller telescopes are often preferable because they are lighter.
 And lighter telescopes require less costly mounting systems.

-Smaller telescopes are a lot lighter and therefore can follow a moving object more cleanly than its bigger brothers and sisters.
-A comet moving across the sky can be followed automatically if you have the right settings.
+Smaller telescopes are much lighter and therefore can follow a moving object more cleanly than its bigger brothers and sisters.
+A comet moving across the night sky can be followed automatically if you have the right settings.
 With a lighter telescope, you can use a less expensive mount and still get smooth control over the movement.

 Bottom line: Apochromatic (APO) refractors are fantastic for astrophotography.
-You don’t need it to be large; instead, you want something lightweight with high-quality optics and a fast focal ratio.
+You don’t need it to be large; instead, you want something lightweight with high optical quality and a fast focal ratio.

 7. Traveling with Your Telescope (Winner: Refractors)

-Last but not least, if you are looking for a small telescope to take with you “on the go”, a reflector is just not worth the hassle.
+Last but not least, if you are looking for a small telescope to take with you “on the go”, a reflector is usually not worth the hassle.

 There are plenty of fantastic small refractors available, designed with special lightweight tubes for traveling.
-(Celestron makes a fantastic 80mm traveling refractor which we review here.)
+(Both Celestron and Orion make excellent entry-level traveling refractors.
+You’ll find them in a variety of sizes and configurations, with some basic models below $100 and below $200.)
 These telescopes are versatile, drop-dead easy to use, require zero maintenance, and can fit in a backpack.